The computer restarts unexpectedly, or you receive an error message in Windows XP: "Stop: 0x000000D1"

 - After you log on, you receive the following error message: Microsoft WindowsIf you click the link at the bottom of the message box, you see error signature information that resembles the following:

-An entry that resembles the following appears in the System log:
+- An entry that resembles the following appears in the System log:

 Description:Error code 000000D1, parameter1 DBDBDBF9, parameter2 00000002, parameter300000000, parameter4 ED3A6DF2.
 For more information, see Help and Support Center athttp://go.microsoft.com/fwlink/events.asp.Data:0000: 53 79 73 74 65 6d 20 45 System E0008: 72 72 6f 72 20 20 45 72 rror Er0010: 72 6f 72 20 63 6f 64 65 ror code0018: 20 30 30 30 30 30 30 35 00000MN0020: 30 20 20 50 61 72 61 6d 0 Param0028: 65 74 65 72 73 20 66 66 eters ff0030: 66 66 66 66 64 31 2c

 For more information about how to configure system failure options, click the following article number to view the article in the Microsoft Knowledge Base:

 Hotfix informationA supported hotfix is available from Microsoft.
 However, this hotfix is intended to correct only the problem that is described in this article.
 Apply this hotfix only to systems that are experiencing this specific problem.
 This hotfix might receive additional testing.
 Therefore, if you are not severely affected by this problem, we recommend that you wait for the next software update that contains this hotfix.

 If the hotfix is available for download, there is a "Hotfix download available" section at the top of this Knowledge Base article.
 If this section does not appear, contact Microsoft Customer Service and Support to obtain the hotfix.

 Note If additional issues occur or if any troubleshooting is required, you might have to create a separate service request.
 The usual support costs will apply to additional support questions and issues that do not qualify for this specific hotfix.
 For a complete list of Microsoft Customer Service and Support telephone numbers or to create a separate service request, visit the following Microsoft Web site: Note The "Hotfix download available" form displays the languages for which the hotfix is available.
 If you do not see your language, it is because a hotfix is not available for that language.

 PrerequisitesTo apply this hotfix, you must have Windows XP Service Pack 2 (SP2) installed.
 For more information about how to obtain Windows XP Service Pack 2, click the following article number to view the article in the Microsoft Knowledge Base:

 Restart requirementYou must restart the computer after you apply this hotfix.